test1477/dfdfd/imag.md

     print(f"Data has been written to {filename}")

 def main():
-    """
-    Main function to process repositories and generate the CSV report.
+    """Main function to process repositories and generate the CSV report.""" repositories = list_repositories()
-    """
-    repositories = list_repositories()
     all_data = []